Justintime50/homebrew-releaser/README.md

           # Optional - string
           formula_includes: 'include Language::Python::Virtualenv'

+          # Run 'brew update-python-resources' on the formula to add Python resources.
+          # Default is shown - boolean
+          update_python_resources: false

           # Override the automatically detected version of a formula with an explicit value.
           # NOTE: This option should only be used if Homebrew cannot automatically detect the version when generating
           # the Homebrew formula.
 Including this when not necessary could lead to uninstallable formula that may